SAP-samples/hana-hdbext-promisfied-example/README.md

 ## How to obtain support

 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

+## License

+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.